belgattitude/compare-package-managers/README.md

 Benchs from [pnpm](https://pnpm.io/benchmarks) and [yarn 3+](https://yarnpkg.com/benchmarks) already exists.

-Let's test them based on [nextjs-monorepo-example](https://github.com/belgattitude/nextjs-monorepo-example) for fun with CI first approach.
+Let's test the differnces based on [nextjs-monorepo-example](https://github.com/belgattitude/nextjs-monorepo-example) for fun with CI first approach.

 Potential for co2 emissions reductions at install, build and runtime (♻️🌳❤️) ?